Skip to content

 MLA style: Max Planck – Facts.
 NobelPrize.org.
 Nobel Prize Outreach AB 2024.
 Wed.
 17 Jan 2024. https://www.nobelprize.org/prizes/physics/1918/planck/facts/

-NOBEL LECTURE: The Genesis and Present State of Development of the Quantum Theory.
+NOBEL LECTURE: The Genesis and Present State of Development of the Quantum Theory by Planck.

 MLA style: Max Planck – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Tue.
 10 Jan 2023. https://www.nobelprize.org/prizes/physics/1918/planck/lecture/